shohinsan/agenie/README.md

 # Overview

-Agents used to solve prompt engineering problems as well as advanced/complex algorithms current AI using HITL have
+Agents used to solve prompt engineering problems as well as advanced/complex algorithms current AI that HITL have

 HITL(Human In The Loop means you are chatting with ChatGPT or Gemini and controlling Prompt Engineering youself on the fly)